shaimaa-hshalaby/Microservice-with-spring-cloud-guide/03_Synchronous_communication_between_microservices/README.md

     }
  ```

- 9. Create an implementation of the InstructorService interface annotated with @Service
+ 9. Create the *InstructorServiceImpl* that implement the  *InstructorService* interface and annotate it with *@Service*
  ```
     @Service
     public class InstructorServiceImpl implements InstructorService {